tuxd3v/ats/README.md

 		Fan will Stop

 	2. 40 <= Temp <= 62 Degrees Celsius,
-	    Fan is Adjusted, acordingly like in the Chart, 'Active Fan Thermal Envelope'
+	    Fan is Adjusted, acordingly like in the Chart, 'PWM Response to Temperature'

 	3. 63 <= Temp < 70 Degrees Celsius,
 		Fan set do Maximum Value..